neoul/libydb/README.md

 }
 ```

-In this example, fan information exists in the system category.
-If you want to get the fan information, you just need to read the data from the data block using `ydb_read` after `ydb_write`. `ydb_read` is working such as `scanf` that we frequently use.
+In this example, fan data exists in a system category.
+If you want to get the fan information, you just need to read the data from the data block using `ydb_read` after `ydb_write`. `ydb_read` is working such as `scanf` that we often use.

 ## YDB Library Installation

-To compile the above example, these libraries should be installed into your system.
+To compile the above example, these following libraries should be installed into your system.

 - YAML library (http://pyyaml.org/wiki/LibYAML): C Fast YAML 1.1
 - YDB (YAML DataBlock) library

 > YDB library uses libyaml (http://pyyaml.org/wiki/LibYAML) to parse YAML format data stream into the datablock.
-So, the libyaml should be installed before YDB installation.
+So, the libyaml should be installed before YDB library installation.

 ### 1. YAML library installation